Search for opportunities to participate in a clinical research study.

 Speech-Language Services and Treatments We Offer

-When patients come to the Voice Center, our speech-language pathologists begin with a comprehensive evaluation.
-We use interviews, observation, and the latest technology for an accurate assessment to help guide treatment planning.
+When patients come to UT Southwestern, our speech-language pathologists begin with a comprehensive evaluation.
+We use interviews, observation, and standardized assessments, as well as the latest technology, to help guide treatment planning.

-At UT Southwestern, our speech-language pathologists often work closely with our fellowship-trained laryngologists.
-They also partner with other specialists throughout our system to provide seamless care.
+Our speech-language pathologists often partner with other specialists throughout our system to provide seamless care.
 Depending on each patient’s individual needs, we work with:

 - Gastroenterologists (digestive tract specialists)